Faculty Annual Activities Evaluation

 Faculty should keep both their yearly faculty evaluation reports and their yearly evaluations.
 This information will present a central part of their portfolio for tenure and promotion as well as post-tenure review.

 Teaching effectiveness is assessed by a review of the basic facts of a faculty member's teaching career, courses taught, course research, courses planned and revised.
-The IDEA Student Ratings of Instruction which measures student perception of faculty teaching is administered in the fall term in the classed of all faculty and in each term for non-tenured faculty.
+The IDEA Student Ratings of Instruction which measures student perception of faculty teaching is administered in the classes of all faculty .
 Division chairs are expected to use the information provided by this scale judiciously, taking into account class size, whether courses are required or are electives, and whether the students are majors or non-majors.
 Particular attention is paid to broadly stated questions (i.e. overall teaching effectiveness).
 Simple ranking of faculty according to their scores is avoided, and, unless faculty scores deviate by one standard deviation above or below the average for the faculty as a whole, individual items are not used to designate a professor's performance as inferior or superior.
 In lieu of scores significantly higher or lower than the university average, ratings are taken at face value.

 As in the area of professional development, faculty can ask for a provisional evaluation (prior to the actual one) in this area, and ask for suggestions by the division chair or dean about how to improve the evaluation.